Larusu/MathOnProgramming/README.md

-# CppMath
+# Mathematics on Programming
-Using C++ to calculate Mathematical expressions
+Using programming to calculate Mathematical expressions